clazstudio/clazstudio.github.io/index.md

 At the moment I do addons for the game Garry's mod, so if you already here, you can look at them:
 * [Weapon sets](https://clazstudio.github.io//gmod-lua-weaponsets)

-Or visit my Steam Workshop page)](http://steamcommunity.com/id/CLazStudio/myworkshopfiles/)
+Or visit my Steam Workshop page: http://steamcommunity.com/id/CLazStudio/myworkshopfiles/